terrajobst/AspNetCore.Docs.fr-fr/aspnetcore/web-api/handle-errors.md

     ::: moniker-end

-## <a name="use-exceptions-to-modify-the-response"></a>Utiliser des exceptions pour modifier la réponse
+## <a name="use-exceptions-to-modify-the-response"></a>Use exceptions to modify the response

-Le contenu de la réponse peut être modifié à partir de l’extérieur du contrôleur.
-Dans l’API Web ASP.net 4. x, l’une des méthodes permettant d’effectuer <xref:System.Web.Http.HttpResponseException> cette opération était d’utiliser le type.
-ASP.NET Core n’inclut pas de type équivalent.
-La prise `HttpResponseException` en charge de peut être ajoutée avec les étapes suivantes :
+The contents of the response can be modified from outside of the controller.
+In ASP.NET 4.x Web API, one way to do this was using the <xref:System.Web.Http.HttpResponseException> type.
+ASP.NET Core doesn't include an equivalent type.
+Support for `HttpResponseException` can be added with the following steps:

-1. Créez un type d’exception connu nommé `HttpResponseException`:
+1. Create a well-known exception type named `HttpResponseException`:

     [!code-csharp[](handle-errors/samples/3.x/Exceptions/HttpResponseException.cs?name=snippet_HttpResponseException)]

-1. Créez un filtre d’action `HttpResponseExceptionFilter`nommé :
+1. Create an action filter named `HttpResponseExceptionFilter`:

     [!code-csharp[](handle-errors/samples/3.x/Filters/HttpResponseExceptionFilter.cs?name=snippet_HttpResponseExceptionFilter)]

-1. Dans `Startup.ConfigureServices`, ajoutez le filtre d’action à la collection de filtres :
+1. In `Startup.ConfigureServices`, add the action filter to the filters collection:

     ::: moniker range=">= aspnetcore-3.0"